mattermost/docs/source/administration/mobile-changelog.md

  - Android operating system 7+ [is required by Google](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html).
  - iPhone 5s devices and later with iOS 11+ is required.

-**Note: Due to the upgrade to Emoji 13.0, some emojis may be missing on Android older than 11 and iOS older than 14.2.

 ### Highlights

 #### Emoji Enhancements with Skin Tone Selection
- - Added support for emoji standard v13.0 with Mattermost server v5.37.
+ - Added support for emoji standard v13.0 with Mattermost server v5.37. **Note: Due to the upgrade to Emoji 13.0, some emojis may be missing on Android older than 11 and iOS older than 14.2.**

 #### English-Australian Language Support
  - Mattermost is now available in English-Australian.